Working after your studies

 You must wait for a confirmation email from SOAS Student Visa Compliance (SVC) before submitting your Graduate Visa application or your application may be refused.

 When the SVC team report your programme completion to UKVI, you'll receive an email from them confirming this.
 Reports can only be sent to UKVI after the confirmed results are released via Online Student Services following review and ratification by the School Board of Exams and Assessment.
-For Postgraduate taught students who have completed their programme in September, these reports should normally be made from the beginning of December.
+For Postgraduate taught students who complete their programme in September, these reports should normally be made from the beginning of December.

 If you do not receive an email from the SVC team in December informing you that your course completion has been reported to UKVI, please contact the SVC team as soon as possible and before your Student visa expires.